 FACT – Ceiling fans do nothing to increase or decrease the temperature in your home.
 What fans do is balance the air in the room to make it feel warmer or cooler.
 Warm air rises, and cool air settles down to the floor.
 A ceiling fan is used to blend those two temperatures and make you feel more comfortable.
 In the winter months, you want to create an updraft with your ceiling fans to circulate the warm air away from the ceiling.
 In the summer months, your ceiling fan creates a downdraft to help you feel the cool air’s benefits.

-If you are having issues with your HVAC and need an evaluation by a trained professional, call (806) 787-6501.
-And know that the team from Action Air & Plumbing will get you the answers that you need and affordable repair options as well.
+If you are having issues with your HVAC and need an evaluation by a trained professional, call 806-583-3558.
+And know that the team from Action Air Plumbing and Septic will get you the answers that you need and affordable repair options as well.